truenas/documentation/content/References/ZFSPrimer.md

 ZFS provides low-cost, instantaneous snapshots of a specified pool, dataset, or zvol.
 Due to COW, snapshots initially take no additional space.
 The size of a snapshot increases over time as changes to the files in the snapshot write to disks.
-You can use snapshots to provide a copy of data at the point in time the snapshot is created.
+You can use snapshots to provide a copy of data at the point in time you created the snapshot.
-When you delete a file, disk blocks for it are added to the free list.
+When you delete a file, ZFS adds the file disk blocks to the free list.
-However, the blocks for that file in any existing snapshots are not added to the free list until all referencing snapshots are removed.
+However, ZFS does not add the blocks for that file in any existing snapshots to the free list until you remove all referencing snapshots.
-This makes snapshots a clever way to keep a history of files, and useful for recovering an older copy of a file or a deleted file.
+Snapshots are a clever way to keep a history of files, and they are useful for recovering an older copy of a file or a deleted file.
-For this reason, many administrators take snapshots often, store them for a period of time, and store them on another system.
+For this reason, many administrators take snapshots often and store them for a period of time on another system.
 Such a strategy allows the administrator to roll the system back to a specific time.
-For example, if there is a catastrophic loss, you can use an off-site snapshot to restore the system up to the last snapshot interval, within 15 minutes of the data loss.
+For example, if there is a catastrophic loss, you can use an off-site snapshot to restore the system to the last snapshot interval within 15 minutes of the data loss.

-Snapshots are stored locally but you can also replicate them to a remote ZFS pool.
+ZFS stores snapshots locally, but you can also replicate them to a remote ZFS pool.
 During replication, ZFS does not do a byte-for-byte copy but instead converts a snapshot into a stream of data.
 This design means that the ZFS pool on the receiving end does not need to be identical and can use a different RAIDZ level, volume size, or compression settings.

 ### ZFS Boot Environments

-ZFS boot environments provide a method for recovering from a failed upgrade.
+ZFS boot environments allow you to recover from a failed upgrade.
-In TrueNAS, a snapshot of the dataset the operating system resides on is automatically taken before an upgrade or a system update.
+TrueNAS automatically takes a snapshot of the dataset the operating system resides on before upgrading or updating a system.
-This saved boot environment is automatically added to the GRUB boot loader.
+TrueNAS automatically saves the boot environment to the GRUB boot loader.
-Should the upgrade or configuration change fail, just reboot and select the previous boot environment from the boot menu.
+If the upgrade or configuration change fails, reboot and select the previous boot environment from the boot menu.
-Users can also create their own boot environments in TrueNAS as needed.
-For example before making configuration changes.
+Users can also create boot environments in TrueNAS as needed, such as before making configuration changes.
 This way, you can reboot the system into a snapshot of the system that did not include the new configuration changes.